DFXLuna/StochasticAStar/README.md

 * After noise is applied, the resulting action is returned.

 ## Implementation Details
-The agent consists of three parts: [NoisyAgent](../master/competition/noisy/NoisyAgent.java), [AStarSimulator](../master/competition/noisy/AStarSimulator.java) and [AStarSimulator](../master/competition/noisy/AStarSimulator.java).Node
+The agent consists of four parts: [NoisyAgent](../master/competition/noisy/NoisyAgent.java), [AStarSimulator](../master/competition/noisy/AStarSimulator.java), [AStarSimulator](../master/competition/noisy/AStarSimulator.java).Node and [MarkovChain](../master/competition/noisy/MarkovChain.java)
 ### [AStarSimulator](../master/competition/noisy/AStarSimulator.java)
 * The simulator is based on [Robin Baumgarten's simulator](https://github.com/RobinB/mario-astar-robinbaumgarten).
 Everything was stripped except for the parts of his code which were either modified pieces of engine code or utility functions.
 Most magic numbers that pertain to the engine were also taken.
 * The simulator acts as a front end to a copy of [ch.idsia.mario.engine.LevelScene](../master/ch/idsia/mario/engine/LevelScene.java).
 The copy is stored in [competition.noisy.LevelScene](../master/competition/noisy/LevelScene.java).
 This version has all of the rendering code removed.
 Other than that it's almost identical to the engine's LevelScene and behaves the same way.